I am a momentum swing trader. I never look up company fundamentals or performance reports.

 As a momentum stock trader, it is my belief that all market sentiment and trend direction is distilled in the chart itself.
 Thus, technical analysis has a way to show market insights to a careful observer and a watchful eye.

-However, some macroeconomic constraints have a tendency to bring sudden change in investor sentiment and trend direction.
+However, some macroeconomic constraints have a tendency to bring sudden changes in investor sentiment and trend direction.
 Interest rates is one such constraint.

 The Relationship Between Interest Rates and the Stock Market